Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Transverse-field Ising model

-Then we discuss the correlation functions in FM phase ($h=1$) and PM phase ($h=5$), which are presented in Fig.~\ref{fig: TFIM_PM_FM}.
-For FM phase at $h=1$, the correlation functions of LBW-EH and exact-EH do not completely coincide in Fig.~\ref{fig: TFIM_PM_FM}(a).
-However, it should be noted that at this parameter value, the measured correlation functions at different distances $r$ are very close to each other.
-Moreover, the plotted correlation functions are presented on a logarithmic scale, and the actual numerical difference between the two correlation functions is on the order of $10^{-4}$, which is indeed a very small discrepancy.
-Additionally, the trends of both correlation functions are similar.
-The nearest-neighbor correlation function is significantly larger than those at other distances, while the results at other distances are comparable.
 Therefore, we can conclude that in the FM phase, the LBW-EH ansatz provides a good approximation.
-For the PM phase at $h=5$, the first few data points of the correlation functions for LBW-EH and exact-EH coincide shown in Fig.~\ref{fig: TFIM_PM_FM}(b).
-However, obtaining accurate correlation functions for the intermediate data points is challenging, both the LBW-EH and the exact-EH, making it impossible to compare the results in this region.
+For the PM phase at $h=5$, the first few data points of the LBW-EH and exact-EH correlation functions coincide, as shown in Fig.~\ref{fig: TFIM_PM_FM}(b).
+However, obtaining accurate correlation functions for the intermediate data points is challenging for both the LBW-EH and the exact-EH, making it impossible to compare the results in this region.
 Nevertheless, the overlapping data points are sufficient to demonstrate that the LBW-EH ansatz also provides a good approximation in the PM phase.
-Therefore, even in the gapped phases of a two-dimensional system with translational invariance, the parameter $\epsilon_{\mathrm{EH}}$ in the functional form of LBW-EH ansatz can be obtained by fitting imaginary-time correlation functions, and the correlation function results from QMC simulations show that the LBW-EH ansatz provides a reliable functional form. \\
+Therefore, even in the gapped phases of a two-dimensional system with translational invariance, the parameter $\epsilon_{\mathrm{EH}}$ in the functional form of LBW-EH ansatz can be obtained by fitting imaginary-time correlation functions, and the correlation function results from QMC simulations show that the LBW-EH ansatz provides a reliable functional form.